rsyslog/rsyslog/source/proposals/lookup_tables.rst

             ]
     }

-Note: if a different IP comes in, the value "unk" is returend thanks to the nomatch parameter in the first line.
+Note: if a different IP comes in, the value "unk" is returned thanks to the nomatch parameter in the first line.

 RainerScript Statements